chenmin1107/cs6244_motionplanning/README.md

 http://www.everydaylinuxuser.com/2015/11/how-to-install-ubuntu-linux-alongside.html
 (This tutorial has been updated for Ubuntu 16.04, but the steps are the same for 14.04)

-In addition, you can always Google to find more informations on this, or ask a friend of you who knows linux well to help you.
+If you have a friend who knows linux well, ask him to help you out.

 ### 2. Install ROS indigo (only supported by Ubuntu 14.04 and Ubuntu 13.10)